Managing an Estate After Someone Dies: A Practical Guide | NAFD Funeral Directory

 When someone dies without a will — known as dying intestate — there is no named executor.
 Instead, a close relative (usually the spouse, civil partner, or adult child of the deceased) can apply to become the administrator of the estate.
 Administrators have broadly the same responsibilities as executors, but they must follow the strict rules of intestacy rather than the wishes expressed in a will.

 Before estate administration can begin in earnest, there are several immediate steps to take.
-If you haven't already, it's worth leaning on an NAFD-accredited funeral director at this stage — they can often point you towards local support services and take the enormous burden of the funeral arrangements off your shoulders, freeing you to focus on legal and administrative matters.
+If you haven't already, it's worth leaning on an NAFD-accredited funeral director /find-a-funeral-director/ at this stage — they can often point you towards local support services and take the enormous burden of the funeral arrangements off your shoulders, freeing you to focus on legal and administrative matters.
+If you're trying to understand likely funeral costs alongside estate administration, our funeral cost calculator /funeral-cost-calculator/ can give you a realistic guide figure for your area.

 What Is Probate?